brainsciencecenter/flywheel-deidentification/README.md

 Data imported via the web "DICOM Upload" interface also has this profile applied, unless a project-level profile is present.
 Contact the site admin if you need customized de-identification.

+**Update 2024-03**: There is a known bug affecting Linux browsers, upload only from Mac or Windows.
+Use the latest Google Chrome.
+As always, when updating from a new data source or machine, verify results.

 Data ingested via the `fw ingest dicom` command also applies the site profile.